Daryl Halligan: Playing style

-Halligan was renowned as a fine goalkicker, his 855 first grade goals coming at an impressive 80% success rate.
+Halligan is considered a good goalkicker, scoring 855 first-grade goals with 80% accuracy.
 Halligan is noted for revolutionising goal-kicking by using a plastic tee from which to kick, instead of the old method where kickers would set the ball upon a mound of sand or earth.
-He has since worked to design the popular "Supertee" line of kicking tees, used by top kickers in both codes of rugby across the world.
+He has since worked to design the widely used "Supertee" line of kicking tees.

 Records

 In 2000, Halligan became the first person to score 2,000 points in the NRL.
-That same year he overtook Mick Cronin's record for the most points scored in an NSWRFL career (1,971) - a record which had stood since 1986; Halligan's eventual total of 2,034 was bettered by Jason Taylor in 2001.
+That same year he overtook Mick Cronin's record for the most points scored in an NSWRFL career (1,971)—a record that had stood since 1986; Halligan's eventual total of 2,034 was bettered by Jason Taylor in 2001.

-Halligan also scored 80 tries, and kicked 4 field goals to amass that total.
+Halligan also scored 80 tries and kicked 4 field goals to amass that total.

 Post playing

 Halligan is currently a commentator with Sky Network Television in New Zealand.